nobrayner/novella/README.md

 - `::function` : Converts the JSON value into a function that takes no arguments, and returns the JSON value `() => JSON_VALUE`
 - `::date` : Converts the JSON value into a date by calling `new Date(JSON_VALUE)`

 For example, the following component has the `user` function that provides an object with the name and age of the user, and so needs the `::function` tag.
-Similarly, it takes a `dob` prop that is a date, and so needs to the `::date` tag.
+Similarly, it takes a `dob` prop that is a date, and so needs the `::date` tag.

 ```javascript
 // Profile.jsx